Famz88/Etch-a-Sketch/README.md

 # Etch-a-Sketch by ODin Project

-## Craeting a web page for sketching
+### Creating a web page for sketching and color picker